yt-project/yt/doc/source/visualizing/plots.rst

            title="A yt-styled matplotlib figure",
        )

+Note that :func:`~matplotlib.pyplot.style_context` doesn't control the font size, so we adjust it manually in the preamble.
-and you can also enable yt's style without a context manager as
+You may also enable yt's style without a context manager as

 .. code-block:: python

-   # requires matplotlib>=3.7
    import matplotlib.pyplot as plt import numpy as np